jlaumonier/mlsurvey/doc/projectmanagement.md

 * using german credit dataset
 * Bug : Visualization workflow crash when dataset has more than 2 dimensions (e.g. load_iris)
 * Adding confusion matrix
+* Generate, save and display predicted y for test.
+* Improve the confusion matrix visual (which dimension is true and predicted)